What LSE courses are available to Intercollegiate students?

 Will I get an LSE email account?

 All intercollegiate students will have access to an LSE email account and the LSE IT network.
-Once your application has been processed, you will be able to activate your IT account by following the instructions at Key Information for New Students.
+Once your application has been processed, you will be able to activate your IT account by following the instructions here.
 This will also allow you to create a login for the School’s online portal, LSE for You.

 How can I access my timetable?